The Waterford Blaa at the Crystal Cafe

-The Waterford Blaa has arrived at the Crystal Cafe in the House of Waterford Crystal and can be enjoyed as part of your breakfast or lunch.
+The Waterford Blaa is served at the Crystal Cafe in the House of Waterford Crystal and can be enjoyed as part of your breakfast or lunch.
 The tradition of baking of the Waterford Blaa, is believed to date back to the arrival of the Huguenots.
 The Hugenots were members of the Reformed Church of France from the time of the Protestant Reformation.

 At the time and throughout the medieval period Waterford was a powerful trading city, trading in flour, butter, leather, wheat and other agricultural produce from the area around Waterford were shipped to and from England and the continent mostly to Spain, France and Italy.
 In 1685, a large section of French Protestants were exiled to whatever countries gave them shelter, including England and Ireland.
 Waterford became a point of attraction to French refugees due to its ease of access; it placed them within convenient distance of their own shores, should circumstances make their return desirable; and it afforded a port of trade capable of developing their mercantile abilities.